Rjmoodie/yardpass-upgrade/EVENT_DETAILS_ORGANIZATION_SUPPORT_ADDED.md

 **BEFORE:**
 ```
-Event: "YardPass Launch"
+Event: "Liventix Launch"
 Organizer: "Roderick Moodie" ❌ (wrong - he just created it)
 ```
-Users would think Roderick is hosting personally, when actually YardPass organization is hosting.
+Users would think Roderick is hosting personally, when actually Liventix organization is hosting.

 **AFTER:**
 ```
-Event: "YardPass Launch"
+Event: "Liventix Launch"
-Organizer: "YardPass Events Inc." ✅ (correct - the org is hosting)
+Organizer: "Liventix Events Inc." ✅ (correct - the org is hosting)
 ```
 Users correctly see the organization as the host.